NegatioN/BattleRiteStats/_characters/bakko.md

       icon: 16e7e84d6c786cf4abc695c9b1c29b31
       name: Bravery
       type: support
+    - color: yellow
+      description: Increases range of Shield Dash by 25% and reduces cooldown by 1.
+      icon: 84ba51168b08df3489362e3a9be59704
+      name: Raging Ram
+      type: mobility
     - color: red
       description: War Shout increases attack speed of War Axe and Blood Axe by 33% and movement speed by 20 for 4.